grafana/mimir/docs/sources/getting-started/_index.md

 To add a data source, refer to [Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/).

-## Success
+## Verify success

-You are now able to query metrics in [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/) and create dashboard panels using the newly configured Grafana Mimir data source.
+When you have completed the tasks in this getting started guide, you can query metrics in [Grafana Explore](https://grafana.com/docs/grafana/latest/explore/) as well as create dashboard panels using the newly configured Grafana Mimir data source.